sigstore/sget/ROADMAP.md

 ### Phase 0

-Add basic URL-fetching functionality to `sget`, with an optional ability to check content digests to ensure integrity.
+Add basic URL-fetching functionality to `sget`, with content digests to ensure integrity.

 This phase may also include a manual verification step where buffered contents are shown to the user, so they can manually inspect the contents before proceeding.